-The populated Islands including Aotea (Great Barrier), Kawau, Rakino, Ponui and Waiheke will be in a prohibited season from 1 December or when the BUI is greater than 45, whichever comes first.
-The zone will then change to restricted after 1 April and when the BUI is less than 55.
+The populated Islands including Aotea (Great Barrier), Kawau, Rakino, Ponui and Waiheke will move to a prohibited season will be considered from as close to the 1 December or when the BUI is greater than 35.
+The date is used as a trigger of other fire conditions as its the start of the summer increase in population to the islands.
+The zone will then change back to restricted as close to the 1 April and when the BUI is less than 35.